au en false false Default

 Any views expressed are opinions of the author at the time of writing and is not a recommendation to act.

-VanEck Investments Limited (ACN 146 596 116 AFSL 416755) (‘VanEck’) is the issuer and responsible entity of all VanEck exchange trades funds (Funds) listed on the ASX.
-This is general advice only and does not take into account any person’s financial objectives, situation or needs.
+VanEck Investments Limited (ACN 146 596 116 AFSL 416755) (VanEck) is the issuer and responsible entity of all VanEck exchange traded funds (Funds) trading on the ASX.
+This information is general in nature and not personal advice, it does not take into account any person’s financial objectives, situation or needs.
 The product disclosure statement (PDS) and the target market determination (TMD) for all Funds are available at vaneck.com.au.
 You should consider whether or not an investment in any Fund is appropriate for you.
 Investments in a Fund involve risks associated with financial markets.
 These risks vary depending on a Fund’s investment objective.
 Refer to the applicable PDS and TMD for more details on risks.
 Investment returns and capital are not guaranteed.

 VLUE and QUAL are indexed to a MSCI index.
 VLUE and QUAL are not sponsored, endorsed or promoted by MSCI, and MSCI bears no liability with respect to VLUE, QUAL or the indices.
 The PDS contains a more detailed description of the limited relationship MSCI has with VanEck and the funds.